engrvip123/IHP-AnalogAcademy/modules/module_1_bandgap_reference/part_3_layout/layout_tutorial.md

 - **Run the LVS in KLayout**:

     - Open the **SG13G2 PDK** menu and select **SG13G2 LVS Options**.
-    - In the small menu that appears, specify the path to your `.cdl` netlist file.
+    - In the small menu that appears, specify the path to your `.spice` netlist file (remeber to select .spice as file format).
     - Click **OK** to save the settings.
     - Finally, navigate to the **LVS** option in the same menu to run the LVS check.